Uniforms of the United States Army: History

-Beginning in 1902, the Army made khaki and olive drab field uniforms standard issue, having seen their effectiveness in limited use during the Spanish–American War, while the traditional blue was reserved for dress uniforms.
-Uniforms used during World War I remained substantially similar to the 1902 patterns, but blue uniforms were suspended during the conflict.
+Beginning in 1902, the Army made khaki and olive drab field uniforms standard issue, having seen their effectiveness in limited use during the Spanish–American War.
+The traditional blue was reserved for dress uniforms.
+Uniforms used during World War I remained substantially similar to the 1902 patterns.
+Blue uniforms were suspended during the conflict.
 During the inter-war period, piecemeal modifications were made to the designs, such as the introduction of open-collar coats, straight-legged trousers, and collared shirts with ties, resulting in uniforms that by the end of the 1930s were entirely different.
 A blue dress uniform was reintroduced in 1937.

-The U.S. Army uniforms used during World War II saw a divergence between field and garrison service elements, the latter necessitated by the suspension of the blue dress uniform again, leading to them becoming separate classes of uniforms by the end of the war.
+The U.S. Army uniforms used during World War II saw a divergence between field and garrison service elements.
+The latter necessitated by the suspension of the blue dress uniform again, leading to them becoming separate classes of uniforms by the end of the war.
 These uniforms continued in use into the Korean War.

-The OG-107 combat uniform was introduced as the new standard field uniform during Korea, and continued as the standard fatigue duty uniform for almost three decades.
+The OG-107 combat uniform was introduced as the new standard field uniform during the Korean War, and continued as the standard fatigue duty uniform for almost three decades.
 It saw minor changes through its lifespan.

 In 1954, the Army Green Uniform, also called the "Class A" uniform, was introduced for garrison dress.
 An alternate semi-dress uniform for the summer months, the Army Tan Uniform, continued in use until 1985, though was relegated to Class B status following the mid 1960s.
 The blue dress uniform, now mandatory for officers and an authorized option for enlisted soldiers, was reinstated in 1957.

-The OG-107 field uniform was replaced in 1981 by the Battle Dress Uniform and Desert Battle Dress Uniform (later the Desert Camouflage Uniform), which saw use during the Gulf War.
-These were in turn replaced by the Army Combat Uniform (ACU) in the mid-2000s, during the War in Afghanistan and War in Iraq.
-When initially introduced, the ACU used the Universal Camouflage Pattern; this proved to be an ineffective pattern and was replaced beginning in 2014 with the more effective Operational Camouflage Pattern.
+The OG-107 field uniform was replaced in 1981 by the Battle Dress Uniform and Desert Battle Dress Uniform, later the Desert Camouflage Uniform, which saw use during the Gulf War.
+These were replaced by the Army Combat Uniform (ACU) in the mid-2000s, during the War in Afghanistan and War in Iraq.
+When initially introduced, the ACU used the Universal Camouflage Pattern.
+This proved to be an ineffective pattern and was replaced beginning in 2014 with the more effective Operational Camouflage Pattern.
 As of 2021, the ACU in OCP is the standard issue field uniform of the Army.

 Beginning in 2010, the blue Army Service Uniform (ASU), previously used as a formal dress uniform, displaced the green Class A uniform as the daily wear service uniform.
-This move proved unpopular, and in 2018 a new Army Green Service Uniform modeled after World War II-era officers garrison uniforms was announced.
-By 2028 all soldiers will be wearing the green ASU as office attire.
+This move proved unpopular, and in 2018 a new Army Green Service Uniform (AGSU) modeled after World War II-era officers garrison uniforms was announced.
+By October 1, 2027, all soldiers will be required to wear the AGSU as office attire.
 The blue uniform will remain the ceremonial and formal dress uniform.